nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 ### Important note on sending tensor objects between Python and C++ operators

 Holoscan's C++ API does not have any Python dependency and thus operators implemented in C++ will not be capable of directly receiving any Python objects.
-For a case such as a native Python operator that emits a CuPy or NumPy tensor, the default behavior is to emit that Python object type directly as that is preferable for a pure Python operator workflow.
+For a case such as a native Python operator that emits a NumPy, CuPy, or PyTorch tensor, the default behavior is to emit that Python object type directly as that is preferable for a pure Python operator workflow.
 However, emitting the Python object is problematic if the downstream operator is a C++-based one like `PingTensorRxOp` as it will not be able to handle this Python object.
 For interoperability of tensors with C++ operators, the `emitter_name="holoscan::Tensor"` kwarg should be provided to the `op_output.emit` call in the Python operator's `compute` method so that any tensors emitted are compatible with downstream C++-based operators.
 In practice this "holoscan::Tensor" emitter is configured to emit a C++ `holoscan::TensorMap` containing the tensor (no data copy is required for this).
 This means that any downstream C++ operator can receive this tensor either as a `TensorMap`
 ```cpp
     auto maybe_tensormap = op_input.receive<TensorMap>(port_name);
 ```